lnyemba/privacykit/README.md

 # deid-risk

-This repository is dedicated to compute risk for a given database
+This project is intended to compute an estimated value of risk for a given database.

+    1. Pull meta data of the database and create a dataset via joins
+    2. Generate the dataset
+    3. Compute risk via SQL using group by